Honda Accord Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows estimated Honda Accord insurance rates for different risk profiles and scenarios.
+The chart below breaks down average Honda Accord insurance rates for additional coverage and risk scenarios.

-Older drivers and high deductibles could pay as little as $1,200 per year on average for full coverage.
-Rates are highest for teen drivers, where even good drivers upwards of $4,800 a year.
+Older drivers with no driving violations and higher deductibles may pay as low as $1,200 a year for full coverage.
+Prices are much higher for teenage drivers, since even excellent drivers will be charged in the ballpark of $4,900 a year.
 View Rates by Age

-Where you live makes a big difference in Honda Accord insurance rates.
-A 40-year-old driver could pay as low as $850 a year in states like Idaho, Maine, and Iowa, or as much as $1,840 on average in Michigan, Louisiana, and New York.
+The state you live in has a huge impact on Honda Accord insurance prices.
+A driver around age 40 might see prices as low as $990 a year in states like Vermont, New Hampshire, and Missouri, or be forced to pay as much as $1,840 on average in Louisiana, New York, and Michigan.

 |State||Premium||Compared to U.S. Avg||Percent Difference|